 Level 2 limits for industry Zi charts are intended to mandate alert to the industry that something in the test appears to be causing a severity shift.
 At that point the industry must evaluate whether normal severity adjustments are adequate and also investigate whether the cause of the shift can be determined.
 Level 1 limits for industry Zi charts can trigger a TMC investigation with possible involvement by the surveillance panel.
 Level 2 triggers, however, require the immediate involvement by the surveillance panel.

 iii.
-Primary / secondary parameters
+Prediction error monitoring parameters, severity adjustment parameters, and reference period adjustment parameters

-When multiple criteria for passing tests are included, statisticians’ preparation for engagement would include evaluation of correlation among the criteria.
+When multiple pass / fail criteria are defined for a test, statisticians’ preparation for engagement would include evaluation of correlation among the criteria.
 It is generally detrimental to include redundant measures of oil performance.
 For purposes of LTMS, redundant measures bias ability of the system to detect appropriate signals.
-While all passing criteria should have severity adjustments in the system, it might reduce the effect of redundant criteria if test parameters of lesser importance or meaning are declared secondary.
-Secondary parameters would not be subject to the prediction error (ei) judgments of reference test acceptability.
-As part of the statisticians’ engagement, the surveillance panel should consider whether a subset of criteria should be designated as secondary parameters.
+While all passing criteria should have severity adjustments in the system, it might reduce the effect of redundant criteria if test parameters of lesser importance or meaning are not included as prediction error monitoring parameters.
+These parameters would not be subject to the prediction error (ei) judgments of reference test acceptability.
+As part of the statisticians’ engagement, the surveillance panel should consider whether a subset of criteria should be designated as severity adjustment only parameters.
+Generally, this parameter bifurcation could be accomplished by declaring whether each parameter is ei only, Zi only, or both.
+However, if special circumstances justify it, designation of parameters for reference period adjustment might be different from designation of parameters for prediction error monitoring.

 For tests with merit systems used in passing criteria, the potential impact of LTMS should also be considered.
 Severity adjustment might be applied to individual criteria only to determine whether the maximum is exceeded for preemptive failure and then severity adjustment applied to total merit.
 This might be preferable to severity adjusting each criterion and calculating merits from the severity adjusted results.